cnorm35/bridgetown-blog/src/_posts/upgrading_jumpstart_pro.md

 prefer to do things.
 Resolving conflicts is out of scope for this article but the `--ours` and `--theirs` flags for git can be a big help.
 You can read some more info on those [here](https://howchoo.com/git/git-merge-conflicts-rebase-ours-theirs){:target="_blank"}
-For me, I'm not actively working or making changes to `lib` so feel ok marking those as revivewed and generally ignore all the changes to my views and cherry-pick or copy-paste any changes I'd like to include.
+For me, I'm not actively working or making changes to `lib` so feel ok marking those as reviewed and generally ignore all the changes to my views and cherry-pick or copy-paste any changes I'd like to include.

 As mentioned before, keeping this potentially hairy upgrade within it's own